protocol/research-website/content/posts/202106-underlay-tech/index.md

 ## Motivation

-There are also several browser-based dataflow editors out there, such as [litegraph.js](https://github.com/jagenjo/litegraph.js) and [NoFlo](https://github.com/noflo/noflo-ui), which almost all use canvas or WebGL to render the nodes and edges.
+There are also several browser-based dataflow editors out there, such as [litegraph.js](https://github.com/jagenjo/litegraph.js) and [NoFlo](https://github.com/noflo/noflo-ui), which almost all use Canvas or WebGL to render the nodes and edges.
 This is what you'd expect, since the basic needs of a dataflow editor -- absolutely positioning elements on a scrollable canvas, drawing visually pleasing curves, and prioritizing responsive drag-and-drop interactions that involve updating multiple elements at at once -- are all relative weaknesses of the DOM, which is designed for hierarchical, nested-box layouts.

-But canvas is a heavy-duty technology, and introduces a sharp discontinuity in a (presumably) otherwise DOM-based application.
+But Canvas is a heavy-duty technology, and introduces a sharp discontinuity in a (presumably) otherwise DOM-based application.
 You lose text selection, accessibility features, all of CSS, and get thrown into "video game world" where you have to construct everything you need from scratch.

 For the [Underlay](https://www.underlay.org/) project, we wanted to make a data pipeline environment to showcase our algebraic graph data model.
 The ideal interface we pictured was a dataflow editor where the blocks represented different kinds of transformations, with (strongly typed) data flowing through the edges.
-But we didn't want to use a canvas-based editor, and in particular we wanted to embed the editor into a React application.
+But we didn't want to use a Canvas-based editor, and in particular we wanted to embed the editor into a React application.
 So we set out to make a dataflow editor with three primary properties:

 - General-purpose
 - SVG-based